clawoflight/aursec/aurchain/structure.md

 Both would be solved by running "makepkg --verifysource" before invoking our library (or adding a corresponding option to the latter).
 However, that would mean *executing the PKGBUILD* in order to complete the verification...

+## Get the unique release key

+Probably best to parse it from the .SRCINFO.

+## Verification

+- Get the consensus from the blockchain
+- Compare with the calculated hash
+- Check if the number of submissions is above the selected confidence level
+- Prompt the user if not
+- Submit the the calculated hash